MicrosoftDocs/quantum-docs-pr/articles/user-guide/expressions.md

  `?` `|` | Ternary | Conditional | `Bool` for the left-hand-side
 `w/` `<-` | Ternary | Copy-and-update | see [copy-and-update expressions](#copy-and-update-expressions)

+## What's Next?
+Now that you can work with expressions in Q#, you can head to [Operations and Functions in Q#](xref:microsoft.quantum.guide.operationsfunctions) to learn how to define and call operations and functions.